moelsher/Infra-Automation-Ansible/README.md

 In the same repo, there are 28 roles that can be used to create more playbooks/use cases.
 (Please refer to "Create your own Playbook" section)

-Created by Cisco AS ASEAN ADN Team (moelsher)

 # Content Structure/Organization